Former Bears standout is one of 152 players in the new pro league

-Last season, Jobson led the Bears to their second-most wins (15) in school history and most Big 12 wins (6) since 2000.
+In 2011, Jobson led the Bears to their then-second-most wins (15) in school history and most Big 12 wins (6) since 2000.
 BU was also selected for the NCAA Championship for the first time since 1999.
 Once in the 64-team field, Baylor earned its first ever NCAA win with a 3-0 victory over Texas State at Betty Lou Mays Field.

 In 2010, Jobson assisted in turning BU into an 11-win team, the most victories since 1999.
 In addition, the defense put up the lowest goal against average in program history (0.81).

 The Conyers, Ga., native was a three-year letterman at Presbyterian College in South Carolina and was a member of the squad which made the school's first NCAA Division II championship appearance.
 The Blue Hose compiled a 17-3-1 ledger that included the South Atlantic Conference regular season and postseason tourney championships.